 Alternatively, you can also place your hand, palm down, over your plate, shake your head vigorously, and slap your full stomach.

 Either way, Slovaks put their best foot (or is it plate?) forward when hosting visitors from abroad.
 Slovak hospitality is truly something to behold.

 Many restaurants serve traditional Slovak food.
 With the proliferation and popularity of world cuisines, it may be harder and harder to find Slovak national dishes.
 Koliba (literally, shepherd’s hut) or slovenská reštaurácia (any place with “Slovak restaurant” in its name) are a good bet.

 You can find restaurants serving Slovakian dishes in busy downtown areas, on roadsides, or in/near popular natural areas like national parks.
 A good way to recognize a restaurant offering traditional Slovak cuisine is log cabin-like exterior and interior and folk decorations or even agricultural tools on display.

 Make Slovak food at home!

 You don’t have to wait to visit Slovakia to eat Slovak food: you can make it at home!
-Check out these websites featuring Slovak recipes:
+Check out these websites featuring Slovakian recipes:

 Slovak Cooking is a “cooking site dedicated to the natural and wholesome lifestyle of our Slovak grandparents.”

-Though the site isn’t updated often anymore, the archive is chock full of tasty recipes written by Ľuboš Brieda, a Slovak from the central part of the country who moved to the U.S. with his parents as a kid (read my extensive 2011 interview with him).
+Though the site isn’t updated often anymore, the archive is chock full of best Slovak recipes written by Ľuboš Brieda, a Slovak from the central part of the country who moved to the U.S. with his parents as a kid (read my extensive 2011 interview with him).